AlexsanderHamir/PoolX/docs/ARCHITECTURE.md

 The growth strategy uses a threshold-based approach where:

 - Below threshold: Growth is exponential, calculated as a percentage of current capacity
-- Above threshold: Growth is controlled, using a smaller fixed percentage
+- Above threshold: Growth is controlled, using a smaller percentage
 - Threshold is calculated as a factor of the initial capacity

 #### Shrink Strategy